gbeltrao/squidex-docs/01-getting-started/02-installation.md

 This guide will explain the installation process.
 Please contact us in Gitter or Slack if you have issues.

-For this guide we say that `$SQUIDEX$` is the path to your local copy of the source code.
+For this guide we define that `$SQUIDEX$` is the path to your local copy of the source code.

 ## 1. Make a build